oracle-quickstart/from-vmdk-to-compute/setup/Readme.md

 - Token

-In case you already have 2 token created the setup will raise an error as you can only have 2 token per user
+In case you already have 2 tokens created the setup will raise an error as you can only have 2 tokens per user

-After the token is created it's takes a few moments until will be ready to use so you might see the play-book re-trying to connect to OCI Container registry a few times.
+After the token is created it takes a few moments until it will be ready to use so you might see the playbook retrying to connect to OCI Container registry a few times.
-By default it's tryies 12 times
+By default it tryies 12 times.